-Why is health important for development, and for us all?
+Why Is Health Important for Development, and for Us All?

 The CDI measures countries' policy efforts in areas that matter to global development.
-In 2021, we are expanding the CDI for the first time to include a Health component.
-We previously included two health measures under the Security component (pandemic preparedness and antimicrobial resistance, each with weights of 10% within one of the previously seven components).

-The global COVID-19 pandemic has brought into sharp focus the transboundary nature of disease outbreaks, the importance of spillovers of domestic policy decisions, and the need for international collaboration.
-While the international dimension of health is particularly visible during global crises such as COVID-19, "peacetime" policies also matter.
+In 2021, we expanded the CDI to include a Health component.43 The global COVID-19 pandemic brought into sharp focus the transboundary nature of disease outbreaks, the importance of spillovers of domestic policy decisions, and the need for international collaboration.
+While the international dimension of health is particularly visible during global outbreaks such as COVID-19, "peacetime" policies and prevention efforts also matter.
 For example, the risks posed by growing antimicrobial resistance, an "endemic" problem, also threaten human health beyond domestic borders.
-One study suggests global annual deaths attributable to AMR are already at 700,000 and could reach 10 million in 2050.
+One study suggests that AMR was directly responsible for 1.27 million deaths worldwide in 2019, and this figure could reach 10 million by 2050.

-We classify Health as a global public good under the CDI structure.
-The benefits of good global health policy and related research are enjoyed by all, and therefore those that contribute to preventing disease and maintaining health do the world and the development prospects of all a service.
+We classify health as a global public good under the CDI structure.
+The benefits of good global health policy are enjoyed by all, and therefore those that contribute to preventing disease and maintaining health do the world and the development prospects of all a service.